Exchange and exclusion in the non-abelian anyon gas: Introduction

 This leaves the possibility for an exchange phase:

-By arguments of logical consistency, it turns out that this phase must be independent of which pair of particles are exchanged.
-Thus, if $\alpha = 0$ (or $\alpha \in 2\Z$) then $\Psi$ is symmetric and this defines \keyword{bosons}, subject to Bose-Einstein statistics \cite{Bose-24,Einstein-24}, while if $\alpha=1$ (or $\alpha \in 2\Z+1$) then $\Psi$ is antisymmetric and this defines \keyword{fermions}, subject to Fermi-Dirac statistics \cite{Fermi-26,Dirac-26}.
-In particular, bosons admit product states (Bose-Einstein condensate)
+Further, by indistinguishability and logical consistency, it turns out that this phase must be independent of which pair of particles are exchanged if none of the other particles interfere.
+Thus, if $\alpha = 0$ (or $\alpha \in 2\Z$) then $\Psi$ is symmetric and this defines a \keyword{bosonic state}, i.e.\ \keyword{bosons}, subject to Bose--Einstein statistics \cite{Bose-24,Einstein-24}, while if $\alpha=1$ (or $\alpha \in 2\Z+1$) then $\Psi$ is antisymmetric and this defines a \keyword{fermionic state}, i.e.\ \keyword{fermions}, subject to Fermi--Dirac statistics \cite{Fermi-26,Dirac-26}.
+In particular, bosons admit product states (Bose--Einstein condensate)